**NEW**

 - it has a track record of wiping out entire Hemlock forests

-- HWA is well established in the five western counties and moving into Kings and Lunenburg Counties
+- HWA is well established in the seven western counties

 - die back is occurring in the areas first affected